 Granada is one of Nicaragua’s largest and most populous cities.
 It is located on the shores of the huge Lake Nicaragua which is the twentieth largest lake in the world.

 In 1524 during the Spanish colonisation of Latin America Granada was renamed and the rebuilding of the city we know today began.

 With its transport links from Managua and other areas of the region Granada is extremely popular with backpacker and tourists travelling in Central America.

 Tourists visiting Costa Rica often take excursions to Granada to experience it’s colourful colonial history.
-I learnt this during a holiday in Playa Matapaolo, Costa Rica.
+I learnt this during a trip to Playa Matapaolo, Costa Rica.